Things happen. Times change.

-Normally this page would be all about inviting you to join us for this annual event.
-Due to the November 2018 Camp Fire in, however, not much of Paradise remains to be toured.
+Prior to the Camp Fire this page would have been all about inviting you to join us for our annual Paradise Garden Tour.
+At present, however, while Paradise is rebuilding, not much of the town is yet ready to be toured.

 TIME: 10am - 3:30pm

 LOCATION: Not locked in yet; stay tuned for developments.

 COST: Free to walk around!
 Buying is optional but welcome.
 (So are donations!)

 If you'd like to donate any garden-related items in new or very good condition, including garden tools and still-packaged supplies, please contact us at (530) 877-3435.
 Healthy potted plants also are welcome but can be received only on the afternoon of Thursday, June 3rd, to minimize storage time without water.

 For the past 28 years in Paradise, California, the first full weekend in June has featured the Paradise Garden Tour: a wonderful weekend of gentle garden appreciation for both residents and "garden tourists," visitors who come to Paradise specifically for this event.
 This annual fundraiser is what allows this 501(c)3 organization to undertake year-round civic beautification projects in Paradise and also to grant scholarships for second-year students in nearby Butte College's Environmental Horticulture Program.
 (In fact since their scholarship program began in 1998 PGCI has been able to contribute over $56,000 in such scholarships.)

 PGCI means to keep an annual Paradise gardening event alive this year while also making available plants, and possibly other items, useful to those who are just twitching to get back into Paradise and (literally) lay down new roots.